-- Change a web browser or computer and log in again. - Reset the modem router to factory default settings: With the modem router powered on, use a pin to press and hold the RESET button on the rear panel of the modem router for about 8 seconds until all LEDs turn off momentarily, then release the button. - Note: You'll need to reconfigure the modem router to surf the Internet once the modem router is reset.
+- Change a web browser or computer and log in again. - Reset the modem router to factory default settings: With the modem router powered on, press and hold down the WPS/RESET button on the rear panel of the modem router for 8 seconds until all LEDs turn back on momentarily, then release the button. - Note: You'll need to reconfigure the modem router to surf the Internet once the modem router is reset.